UPDATED POST - NOW WITH DETAILED TECHNICAL ANALYSIS!

 We see immediately that most of the AV solutions do recognize the Kovter signatures when written to disk.

 10. How to clean this malware and be safe

 - Kill the regsrv32 processes.
-We recommend to use “Process Hacker” and run it as admin.
+We recommend using “Process Hacker” and run it as admin.

 - Remove the persistency by deleting all the Registry described variables.
-Beside the RUN key, take into account that you will have different random names.
+Besides the RUN key, take into account that you will have different random names.

 - Clean the RUN key [We would recommend to simply delete it.
 This will recreate the RUN key as new clean key automatically.
 You can also use RegmagiK or native tools to edit the registry without removing the legit values.
 Note: Take into consideration that previous default settings of yours will get lost if you delete the RUN key.]